ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     $ which python3.10
     /usr/bin/python3.10

-Remember you should use a Python version which is compatible with PyMAPDL.
+You should use a Python version that is compatible with PyMAPDL.
-For more information visit :ref:`ref_pymapdl_installation`.
+For more information, see:ref:`ref_pymapdl_installation`.

 The ``which`` command returns the path where the Python executable is installed.
-You can use that executable to create your own Python virtual environment in a directory which is accessible from all the compute nodes.
+You can use that executable to create your own Python virtual environment in a directory that is accessible from all the compute nodes.
-For most of HPC cluster, ``/home/$user`` is generally available to all nodes.
+For most HPC clusters, the ``/home/$user`` directory is generally available to all nodes.
-Then the virtual environment can be created in the directory ``/home/user/.venv``:
+You can then create the virtual environment in the ``/home/user/.venv`` directory:

 .. code-block:: console

     user@machine:~$ python3 -m venv /home/user/.venv

-Then you can install PyMAPDL after activating the virtual environment:
+After activating the virtual environment, you can install PyMAPDL:

 .. code-block:: console